 - Prepare for other treatments

-Don’t Lose Your Smile Because of a Bad Tooth
+Don’t Risk Your Smile Because of a Bad Tooth

 Removing teeth is only recommended when it can provide a real benefit for you.
 Here are a few situations when taking out a tooth could help:

 - Tooth Infections – When a tooth is severely damaged, even a root canal may not be enough to save it.
 Removing that tooth and replacing it can be the best thing for your oral health.